Interactive Demo

 How It Works

-Your drawing is downsampled to 28x28 pixels, flattened to 784 values, and fed through three layers.
-The first-layer weight visualization shows what patterns each neuron has learned to detect - watch them evolve from random noise into edge and stroke detectors.
+Your drawing is downsampled to 28×28, flattened to 784 values, and run through three layers.
+The first-layer visualization shows what each neuron learns to detect.

 The Architecture